mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 Task<T> ShowDialogAsync(WindowWrapper owner)
 ```

-Finally, if you're creating a new method, you must create a new extension method
+Finally, if you're creating a new method, you must create a new extension method on `IDialogService`

 ```c#
 namespace HanumanInstitute.MvvmDialogs;